 Eligibility for Intercollegiate Athletics and Other Activities

-To be eligible for intercollegiate athletics, students must meet the specific requirements of the N.C.A.A.
-Division II.
-Students should consult with the Athletic Administrator regarding these requirements.
-Students are eligible during a semester to represent MSU Billings in an University sponsored activity off-campus or to participate in co-curricular activities as long as the students are officially enrolled (this applies only to the activities that are not sanctioned by the N.C.A.A.
-Division II).
-Certain activities may have additional eligibility requirements that students must meet.
+To be eligible for intercollegiate athletics, students must meet the specific requirements of the National Collegiate Athletic Association (NCAA) Division II.
+Prospective student-athletes should consult with the appropriate Athletic Department Administrator regarding these requirements.
+Students are eligible during a semester to represent MSU Billings in an University sponsored activity off-campus or to participate in co-curricular activities as long as the students are officially enrolled (this applies only to the activities that are not sanctioned by the NCAA Division II).
+Intercollegiate athletics and certain activities may have additional eligibility requirements that students must meet.

-Official academic records of each student’s scholastic achievement are kept on file in the Office of Admissions and Records, and include the following:
+Official academic records of each student’s scholastic achievement are kept on file in the Registrar's Office, and include the following:

 - A signed “Official Class Roll and Final Grade Report” from the instructor of each class in which the student is enrolled each semester.